Weighted Moore-Penrose inverses of arbitrary-order tensors: Introductions

-In addition, recently there has been increasing interest in analyzing inverses and generalized inverses of tensors based on different tensor products \cite{JinBa17, BraliNT13, sun}.
+In addition, recently there has been increasing interest in analyzing inverses and generalized inverses of tensors based on different tensor products (see\cite{SahBe20,Wei18,JinBa17,BraliNT13,sun}).
 The representations and properties of the ordinary tensor inverse were introduced in \cite{BraliNT13}.
 This interpretation is extended to the Moore-Penrose inverse of tensors in \cite{sun} and investigated for a few characterizations of different generalized inverses of tensors via Einstein product in \cite{bm}.
 Appropriately, Behera and Mishra \cite{bm} posed the open question: {\it ``Does there exist a full rank decomposition of tensors ?
-If so, can this be used to compute the Moore-Penrose inverse of a tensor''?} Liang and Zheng \cite{LIANG2018} investigated this question, however, it is not suitable for arbitrary-order tensor, as the map $\phi$ defined in Section 2.2 is not a homomorphism.
-Therefore, it is appropriate to employ an isomorphism map, to get a proper full rank decomposition of an arbitrary-order tensor.
-The {\it reshape} operation provides a natural tool to deal this problem, which is discussed in the next Section.
+If so, can this be used to compute the Moore-Penrose inverse of a tensor''?} It is worth mentioning that Liang and Zheng \cite{LIANG2018} investigated this question and discuss the computation of Moore-Pensore inverse of tensors using full rank decomposition.
+Here we extend this work for weighted Moore-Pensore inverse using {\it reshape} operation.
+When investigating on the weighted Moore-Pensore inverse, we find some interesting characterization, which is discussed in the next Section.

 Recently, Panigrahy and Mishra \cite{pami1} investigated the Moore-Penrose inverse of a product of two tensors via Einstein product.
 Using such theory of Einstein product, Stanimirovic, et al. \cite{psmv18} also introduced some basic properties of the range and null space of multidimensional arrays, and the effective definition of the tensor rank, termed as reshaping rank.
-In this respect, Panigrahy et al. \cite{PanRad18} obtained a few necessary and sufficient conditions for the reverse order law for the Moore-Penrose inverses of tensors, which can be used to simplify various tensor expressions that involve inverses of tensor products.
-Corresponding representations of the weighted Moore-Penrose inverse \cite{weit2} of an even-order tensor was introduced at this juncture.
+In this respect, Panigrahy et al. \cite{PanRad18} obtained a few necessary and sufficient conditions for the reverse order law for the Moore-Penrose inverses of tensors, which can be used to simplify various tensor expressions that involve inverses of tensor products \cite{dingwei}.
+Since then, many authors investigate the reverse order law for various classes of generalized inverses of tensors \cite{chetheory,JR_rev,Mispa18}.
+At the same time, the representations of the weighted Moore-Penrose inverse \cite{weit2} of an even-order tensor was introduced via the Einstein product.
+In this context, we focus our attention on exploring some characterizations and representation of weighted Moore-Penrose inverses of arbitrary-order tensors.